21 August 2021

-The talks for this year’s Beer & Berries take a look at the many uses of plants in the treatment of illness and have been developed in partnershipo with Laura Mansfield at FEAST Journal.
+The talks for this year’s Beer & Berries take a look at the many uses of plants in the treatment of illness and have been developed in partnership with Laura Mansfield at FEAST Journal.
 The history of modern medicine has its roots in herbalism, as our skills with organic chemistry developed individuals were able to modify and adapt plants, extracting different compounds for the treatment of disease.
 Join us as we explore plants as both herbal medicine and a vital compound in contemporary pharmaceuticals.

 12.00pm: EATING | THINGS Foraging walk and workshop for children & their grown ups with Sneha Solanki.
 EATING | THINGS is an ongoing family project which documents the journey of two infants, as they start to learn and eat edible flora and fungi.
+Reserve your tickets here

-12.30: Growing from the Past Emeritus Professor Geoff Squire from the James Hutton Institute will talk about the history of herbal remedies and the role that monastic orders played in growing and making a wide range of botanical remedies.
-As the site of monastic hospital, Hospitalfield is connected to a history of herbalism.
-Geoff will discuss how particular plant species came to be grown in Britain through a network of monastic knowledge sharing as well as describing some of the plants continued uses.
+12.30: Growing from the Past Professor Geoff Squire, previously head of Plants, Soils and Environment at the James Hutton Institute Dundee (now honorary), will talk about the history of herbal remedies over the last few thousand years, and in particular the role of religious houses in disseminating both the plant material and knowledge of how to make a wide range of botanical medicines.
+As the site of a Monastic hospital, Hospitalfield is connected to a history of herbalism.
+Geoff will discuss how particular plant species came to be grown in the UK through a European network of monastic knowledge, as well as describing some of the plants’ continued uses.
 Following his talk, Geoff will offer a brief Tour of Hospitalfield Gardens identifying herbs that were regularly used by monks for the treatment of disease.
 The walk will end at the newly planted medicinal beds.Reserve your tickets here

-2.00pm: EATING | THINGS Foraging walk and workshop for children & their grown ups with Sneha Solanki.
+2.00pm: EATING | THINGS A second chance to join this Foraging walk and workshop for children & their grown ups with Sneha Solanki.
 EATING | THINGS is an ongoing family project which documents the journey of two infants, as they start to learn and eat edible flora and fungi.
 Reserve your tickets here

 Live music for Beer & Berries this year is supplied by Sacred Paws!
 The band are set to fill atmosphere at the event with their distinctive brand of sunny, infectious and not-too-serious pop melodies with a live perfomance in the open air, set in the beautiful grounds of Hospitalfield.